joannarashid/portfolio/index.md

 ### Master of Science in Analytics
 #### Georgia Institute of Technology, 2023
-- An interdisciplinarily data science and analytics program woth coursework in the Colleges of Computing, Business, and Engineering
+- An interdisciplinarily data science and analytics program with coursework in the Colleges of Computing, Business, and Engineering
 - Languages included: Python, R, SQL, Scala, JavaScript, HTML, CSS
 - Coursework:
   - Computing for Data Analysis